jnozzi/cocoadev.com/markdown/MultipleReturns.md

 ----

-Note that each return statement increases the CCN (General/CyclomaticComplexityNumber) of a method.
+Note that each return statement increases the CCN (CyclomaticComplexityNumber) of a method.
 In general, the higher the CCN of a method, the more likely it is for that method to have a bug.
 And the more difficult it is to modify that method if necessary.

 I certainly don't mind returns in guard clauses at the top of a method.
 I strive to allow only one return statement after the guard clauses.
 I dont' always succeed.

-General/TimHart
+TimHart